Nicholas II: Internal politics

 Nicholas II on his bike behind the Alexander Palace, in 1913.
 It was one of his favorite sports, shared with his children.

 In addition to Rasputin, Nicholas also had other irresponsible favourites, often men of questionable authenticity, who gave him a twisted image of Russian life, but which was more desolate for him than that described in official reports.
 He did not trust his ministers, primarily because he felt they were intelligently superior to him and feared they might try to usurp his sovereign rights.
 His view of his role as an authority was naively simple: he had received his authority from God, to whom alone he was responsible, and his holy duty was to keep his absolute power intact.
 He lacked the necessary strength of will for one with such a high view of his duty.
 In doing his duty Nicholas had to undergo a constant battle against himself, suffocating his natural indecisiveness and assuming the mask of confident decisiveness.
-His devotion to the autocratic dogma was an insufficient replacement for constructive politics which alone would have lengthened his imperial reign.
+His devotion to the autocratic dogma was an insufficient replacement for constructive politics, which alone would have lengthened his imperial reign.

 Empress Alexandra was at one point guided by Grigori Rasputin, which caused the emperor's close circle to fill with sycophants supporting his autocracy.
-Nicholas's circle of life was different of the world outside the Alexander Palace, and he had no real clue about the real plight of Russia.
+His circle was different from the world outside the Alexander Palace, and he had no idea of the real plight of Russia.
 In his politics, Nicholas sought to continue the line of his father Alexander III, but with significantly less success.

 Near the start of World War I Russia was drawing nearer and nearer to a revolution as the workers demanded more rights from the upper class.
 Nicholas had been raised to believe in his own position as a ruler chosen by God, and so he felt a parliament demanded by the people was a betrayal of God's trust.

 In internal politics Nicholas mostly fell on the conservatism of his father Alexander III.
 In Finland he was known for his acts of Russification (the February Manifesto), which led to the first period of oppression in Finland.
 As a result of the 1905 revolution, Nicholas had to submit to renovations.
 In the October Manifesto written by Nicholas's competent prime minister Sergei Witte, a parliament, also known as the Duma, was founded in Russia, and citizens' rights were widened (freedom of speech, freedom of religion, freedom of assembly).
 Nicholas still retained the right to veto the laws made by the Duma and the right to dissolve the parliament, which he also used twice, in 1906 and in 1907.
 The other renovations were also gradually cancelled, and Nicholas's government slipped back into regression.
 Witte's successors as prime minister, whose election was influenced by the empress Alexandra and the family's friend Grigori Rasputin, were either incompetent (Ivan Goremykin) or inflexible (Pyotr Stolypin).

 Nicholas II visited Helsinki on 10 March 1915.